-If management continues to own a significant percentage of our outstanding common stock, management may prevent other stockholders from influencing significant corporate decisions.
+Because management continues to own a significant percentage of our outstanding common stock, it may prevent other stockholders from influencing significant corporate decisions.

-Following the offering, our officers and directors will own approximately % of the outstanding shares of our common stock.
+Our officers and directors currently own approximately 31% of the outstanding shares of our common stock.
 As a result, our management will exercise significant control over matters requiring stockholder approval, including the election of our board of directors, the approval of mergers and other extraordinary transactions, as well as the terms of any of these transactions.
 This concentration of ownership could have the effect of delaying or preventing a change in our control or otherwise discouraging a potential acquirer from attempting to obtain control of us, which could in turn have an adverse effect on the fair market value of our company and our common stock.
 The interests of these and other of our existing stockholders may conflict with the interests of our other stockholders.